 CSPC played a critical role in rallying broad bipartisan support from both houses of Congress as the ISG moved into its initial analysis phase.
-Four Expert Working Groups (EWGs), were formed to provide analysis and research on the political situation within Iraq, the broader regional and international strategic environment, military and security issues, and economic reconstruction and development.
-EWGs members are among most renowned and respected experts in their fields.
-Integral to the EWGs, CSPC nominated distinguished experts for all EWGs, and CSPC staff served as advisors to both the Strategic Environment and the Economic Reconstruction and Development EWGs.
+Using CSPC’s model of convening experts from government, the policy community, and the private sector, four Expert Working Groups were formed to provide analysis and research on the political situation within Iraq, the broader regional and international strategic environment, military and security issues, and economic reconstruction and development.
+CSPC also facilitated extensive international meetings by the group members, including a meeting with British counterparts and NATO officials.